JunyiLi23/FSGL-APL/README.md

 # Adaptive Pseudo-Labeling with Large Language Models for Graph Learning
 ## Abstract
-Graph Neural Networks (GNNs) have excellent processing capabilities for unstructured data and are widely used in multiple fields.
-However, their performance is limited in real scenarios where obtaining sufficient labeled data is not easy.
-Pseudo-Labeling methods can alleviate the label sparsity issue, but they are also constrained by the performance of the base model, threshold settings, and the impact of data noise.
-To tackle aforementioned problems, we propose an Adaptive Pseudo-Labeling approach with Large Language Models for Graph Semi-Supervised Learning (GAPL-LLM).
-Inspired by the rapidly developing Large Language Models (LLMs) in recent years, which possess stable cross-domain knowledge and powerful few-shot learning capabilities, GAPL-LLM generates pseudo-labels with high quality by LLMs, incorporating phases containing prompting with class prototype and fine-tuning with low-rank adaptation.
+Graphs excel in modeling complex topological relationships and find extensive applications in multiple domains.
+However, graph-oriented models are limited in real scenarios with label sparsity issue.
+Pseudo-Labeling methods alleviate it through the trained model on labeled nodes, but also constrained by the base model, threshold settings, and data noise.
+To tackle aforementioned problems, we propose an Adaptive Pseudo-Labeling approach with Large Language Models for Graph Learning (APL-LLM).
+Leveraging the powerful few-shot learning capabilities of LLMs, APL-LLM adaptive prompts LLMs to generate high quality pseudo-labels, with class prototypes to gain reliable semantic guidance.
 To avoid the error accumulation issues caused by fixed thresholds, we introduce the label quality screening, incorporating the pre-sampling with active learning and the post-filtering with dynamic threshold.
-We design a stagewise training strategy with consistency regularization for mitigating the impact of noise and model adaptation bias.
+We further design a stagewise training strategy for mitigating the impact of noise and model adaptation bias.
 Extensive experiments demonstrate that the proposed algorithm is effective and efficient in label sparse scenarios, and outperforms existing advanced methods.

 ## Environment Setups
 ```